Exactly What to Do in Florence (For First Timers)

 What we found below Florence’s beautiful surface is a city rich in history, architecture, and natural beauty that is a fantastic place to explore in its own right, and also makes a stellar home base for exploring the surrounding regions.

-In this guide to our favorite things to do in Florence, we’re going to do our best to give you a perspective – based on personal experience – on what you should focus your time on.
 This is not a list of every single possible thing you could do in Florence, though it does include the main sights in Florence – the Uffizi Gallery, Accademia Gallery (home of the David), and the Duomo.

 Instead, it’s our recommendation based on our experience and, crucially, it includes all the details you need to plan your trip to Florence – like exactly how to snag Uffizi Gallery tickets, and what part of the Duomo Complex you should focus on.